 United States Treasury, OFAC, and Oversight Recommendations

-Critics argue that U.S. authorities should examine the ecosystem because U.S. policy has repeatedly treated Ethiopia’s stability, territorial integrity, humanitarian crisis, and regional security as important concerns.
-Treasury, OFAC, law enforcement, and congressional oversight bodies should examine whether diaspora fundraising crossed from humanitarian support into insurgent financing, military procurement, sanctions sensitive activity, or unregistered foreign political coordination.
+Calls have been made for U.S. authorities to examine this broader ecosystem, given that U.S. policy has consistently treated Ethiopia’s stability, territorial integrity, humanitarian conditions, and regional security as matters of strategic importance.
+Agencies such as the Treasury Department, OFAC, law enforcement bodies, and congressional oversight committees are positioned to assess whether diaspora fundraising activities remained within humanitarian bounds or crossed into insurgent financing, military procurement, sanctions-sensitive transactions, or unregistered foreign political coordination.

 Source Links and Evidence Appendix